albatoulahmad/Git-Series-00/README.md

 within the same  script and git is essential for all to track changes and share your work with teammates

 ![Alt Text](images/pic.png)

+i learnt how to use the push and commit features very comfortally and how to navigate from github desktop to the vs code to change the scripts and then commit them while writing messages to mark every change and then i also learnt to connect this to the online repositories website where we can see the projects and i also learnt to create a new branch where i can make mistakes and learn without losing important data or information from the main script and i also learnt how to add images either online or from my computer to the readme file main commands used are commit and creating new branch and push